crosswalk-project/crosswalk-website/documentation/16-Embedding_Crosswalk.md

     <a href="page2.html">Page 2</a>
     ```

-    Similarly, any CSS or media files (audio, video) can also be added inside the `assets/` directory and referred to as per usual, e.g.
+    Similarly, any CSS or media files (audio, video) can be added inside the `assets/` directory and referred to as per usual, for example:

     ```
     <!--